 2018-19 NSU Undergraduate Catalog [Archived Catalog]

-The program prepares highly competent teachers qualified to teach Cherokee in grades PK-12.
+The program prepares highly competent teachers dedicated to the field of early childhood education and qualified to teach early childhood students in grades PK-3.

 NSU’s educator preparation programs at the baccalaureate and master’s levels are accredited by the Council for the Accreditation of Educator Preparation (CAEP), www.caepnet.org, (1140 19th Street NW, Suite 400, Washington, D.C.
 20036-1023, 202-223-0077), and the Oklahoma Office of Educational Quality and Accountability (840 Research Parkway, Suite 455, Oklahoma City, OK 73104, 405-522-5399), www.ok.gov/oeqa

 In addition to completing all program requirements, teacher candidates must pass the following certification tests to earn Oklahoma certification: Oklahoma General Education Test (OGET); the appropriate Oklahoma Subject Area Test (OSAT); and the Oklahoma Professional Teaching Examination (OPTE).
 There are fees associated with certification testing which is administered by an outside agency under contract with the Oklahoma Office of Educational Quality and Accountability.
 NSU’s Education Certification office can assist with information regarding university recommendation for certification.

 4x12 Requirements for ECED, ELED, SPED majors